LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Live Chat/Chat dashboards/skills-activity-dashboard.md

 ---
 This dashboard includes metrics used to analyze skill queue performance.
 This dashboard also entails hour offset capabilities allowing users to show the data with an offset to match the time zone where they manage their operation.

-**Primary Datasets:** Queue health, engagements, surveys
+**Primary datasets:** Queue health, engagements, surveys

-**Primary Filters:** Skill, agent group
+**Primary filters:** Skill, agent group

 **Minimum timeframe:** Hourly

-## Main panel: Skill activity dashboard
+## Main panel: Skills activity dashboard

-The following panel will be presented when accessing the skill activity predefined dashboard.
+The following panel will be presented when accessing the skills activity predefined dashboard.
 It provides an overview of the performance of all skills associated with active agents on the account.

 ![](/img/skillsact1 (1).png)